d4rkstar/openserverless-site/content/en/docs/tutorial/notify-message/_index.md

         });
 }
 ```

+{{< blockquote info>}}
+In this case, we don't need to annotate the action as web.
+This because this action will
+be invoked in a sequence: so it's an internal action and is not exposed as an api.
+{{< /blockquote >}}

 This action has the `args.notifications` parameter, which is the
 webhook.
 It also has the usual 4 form fields parameters that receives in